ServerlessOpsIO/serverlessops-workshops/02-operations/README.md

 * [Performance](./02-performance)
 * [Architecture](./03-architecture)

+After the workshop the participant should be familiar with common serverless operational concerns and how to remediate them.

+## Operations Concepts Covered

+* Application failures and performance issues
+  * Find a fault in a service that causes the application to failure for a user.
+  * Use metrics and logs to diagnose these issues
+* Function Instrumentation
+  * Add instrumentation to a function to help diagnose where issues lay.
+* Architectural decision making
+  * Refactor a service for optimal performance and cost.

 ## Tech Stack

-This workshop will introduce new services as a part of Wild Rydes and a third-party service for monitoring the performance of a Lambda function.
+This workshop will build off the services in the [Up And Running workshop](../01-up-and-running/) and will introduce new services as a part of Wild Rydes and a third-party service for monitoring the performance of a Lambda function.

 3rd Party Services used: